RageTrade/subgraph/README.md

 ## Schema

-GraphQl Query with all the entities
+GraphQL Query with all the entities
 ```
   {
   accounts {